OjaswinKohli/neurodesktop/kubeflow-Pipelines-Setup/README.md

     ./build_and_run_on_linux.sh
     ```

-   If you are using Windows Subsystem for Linux (WSL), run this script instead:
+   If you are using Windows Subsystem for Linux (WSL2), run this script instead:
     ```bash
     chmod +x ./build_and_run.sh
     ./build_and_run.sh